 Why is RSV dangerous for infants and young children?

 RSV is nothing to ignore.
 The CDC reports that around 57,000 children ages 0-5 are hospitalized due to an RSV infection.
 Premature infants and children with weakened immune systems are at an even higher risk for RSV complications.
 One of the biggest factors in RSV hospitalizations is that it often causes more worrisome illnesses such as bronchiolitis or pneumonia.
 Children who are hospitalized for RSV are often given oxygen and other measures to help their airways.

-In very young infants (6 months or younger), RSV usually presents itself as decreased activity, decreased appetite, irratibilitiy and crying, pauses in breathing, and sometimes fever.
+In very young infants (6 months or younger), RSV usually presents itself as decreased activity, decreased appetite, irritability, crying, pauses in breathing and sometimes fever.